HeloiseMuller/HTvertebrates/README.md

   - `superF.txt` makes the correspondance between repeatModeler family codes (first column), TE class (2nd column) and more common TE superfamily names (3rd column).
 It is used in stages 15 and 16.
   - `supplementary-data3-TEcomposition_per_species.txt` is generatd by the scripts and is provided with the paper, but we also provide it here if to facilitate the reproduction of the results.
 - `Muller`, which contains files from the paper Muller et al. (submitted)
   - Datasets correspond to the additional datasets of the paper.
-Because of size limitations, only the first 10,000 lines are included for DatasetS3 and S4.
-Whole datasets can be found at https://doi.org/10.5281/zenodo.14514502.
+Because of size limitations, only the first 10,000 lines are included for DatasetS3 and S4, and Dataset S7 is not including.
+All and whole datasets can be found at https://doi.org/10.5281/zenodo.15297793.
 DatasetS2 is essential to run the pipeline.
 It is the phylogenetic tree containing all the species of the dataset.
 The tips are as follow: species_genus.
 It has to contain the divergence time, although unprecisions are no big deal as the detection of HT is only based on the topology.
 The important is to have a correct topology and no polytomy.
   - metadata.tbl is an essential input for the pipeline.
 It is a tab delimited table that has to contain at least these three columns:
     - assembly: the name of the assembly (GCA_xxx.1); the fasta should start by this